UKGovernmentBEIS/help-to-heat-GBIS/.github/pull_request_template.md

 - [ ] I have checked there are no unintentional line ending changes
 - [ ] I have added tests where applicable
 - [ ] If I have made any changes to the code, I have used the IDE auto-formatter on it
-- [ ] If I have made any changes to python files, I have run `make extract-translations`.
+- [ ] If I have made any changes to python files, I have run `make extract-translations`
 - [ ] If I have made any changes to website flow, I have updated the [Flow Miro Board](https://miro.com/app/board/uXjVNyomz0g=/)
 - [ ] If I have made any changes to website flow, I have checked forward and back behaviour is still consistent